Skip to main content

 • The use of non-standard protocols like DNS tunneling, proxy and VPN usage, and use of TOR networks.

 Between the potential for huge financial gains and dozens of active RaaS groups to contend with, ransomware attacks aren’t going away anytime soon.
-Fortunately, Netography’s compromise-centric approach helps you accelerate detection and response so that once ransomware infiltrates your network and attempts to inflict pain, you have a much greater chance of thwarting it.
+Fortunately, Netography’s compromise-centric approach and frictionless detection helps you accelerate detection and response so that once ransomware infiltrates your network and attempts to inflict pain, you have a much greater chance of thwarting it.